VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 Resting from time to time, finding time for friends and family is the best idea you can get.

 ### Part I - Summary
-* avoid sacrificing quality for development speed
+* do your best to avoid sacrificing quality for development speed
 * learn to negotiate and communicate
 * be disciplined as an individual developer and as a part of a development team
 * don't burn out
-* keep learning stuff
+* keep learning stuff, and make sure you have time for it

 __*I’d say that’s enough for now, there are more lessons I want to talk about, there is too much for a single blogpost, so se ya in Part II*__